U.S. Route 60: Missouri

 Most of the route east of Springfield is four-lane divided and several stretches are freeway-graded.
 On July 9, 2010, The Missouri Department of Transportation (MoDOT) finished the process of upgrading US 60 to four lanes along a 59 mi segment between the towns of Willow Springs and Van Buren.
 This project's overall completion indicates that US 60 is now a four-lane facility from Springfield to Charleston, a distance of approximately 240 mi.
 A stretch of US 60 from east of US 65 in Springfield to Rogersville has been in long range plans on being upgraded to freeway status, therefore removing all at-grade crossings, installing overpasses and interchanges, and access roads.

 At Mansfield, US 60 meets Missouri Route 5, which runs south towards Ava.
 U.S. 60 is briefly concurrent with Route 5 north of Mansfield, after which Route 5 continues north towards Hartville.
 On the southeast side of Cabool US 60 encounters US Route 63 and continues as a concurrency to Willow Springs, where the two routes separate with Route 60 continuing east to Mountain View and Route 63 continues south toward West Plains.

 US 60 intersects Interstate 55 and Interstate 57 just southeast of Sikeston.
 It runs concurrently with I-57 from this junction to the east side of Charleston.

-From Charleston to Bird's Point, where the route leaves Missouri on a bridge crossing of the Mississippi River, US 60 is now concurrent with U.S. Route 62 and - for a short distance - Route 77.
+From Charleston to Bird's Point, where the route leaves Missouri on the Cairo Mississippi River Bridge, US 60 is now concurrent with U.S. Route 62 and - for a short distance - Route 77.

 William Jefferson Blythe Jr., the biological father of former U.S. president Bill Clinton, died on Route 60 (now Route 114) outside of Sikeston, Missouri after being thrown from his car and drowning in a drainage ditch.